 With the 2014 finals just around the corner, Goal is running a series looking at every major nation and arguing the case for each winning the cup.
-Here we assess Portugal.Portugal's chances of lifting the World Cup will rely mainly on the fitness and form of star Cristiano Ronaldo.
+Here we assess PortugalCOMMENT

 The Ballon d'Or winner has the hopes of a nation resting on his broad shoulders, but has been dogged by injury problems since Real Madrid's Champions League final win over Atletico.

-No European team has won the World Cup on South American soil, but Brazil will be a second home of sorts for the Portuguese, with the two nations linked across the Atlantic Ocean by language and culture.
-Many Selecao supporters will have no qualms rooting for Paulo Bento's men as their second team, especially considering there is no chance Luiz Felipe Scolari will face the team he coached a decade ago until at least the semifinals.
+No European team have ever won the World Cup on South American soil, but Brazil will be a second home of sorts for the Portuguese, with the two nations linked across the Atlantic Ocean by language and culture.
+Many Selecao supporters will have no qualms rooting for Paulo Bento's men as their second team, especially considering there is no chance Luiz Felipe Scolari will face the team he coached a decade ago until at least the semi-finals.

-Portugal has not always shone brightly at major tournaments but, in its defense, since losing Euro 2004 on home turf in the final it has only been eliminated by teams that went on to win or finish as the runner-up.
-It has punched above its own weight, hauled into the latter stages of competitions by shining stars like Luis Figo and Deco, and will need to again if it wants to win the World Cup for the first time.
+Portugal have not always shone brightly at major tournaments but, in their defence, since losing Euro 2004 on home turf in the final they have only ever been eliminated by teams who went on to win or finish as runners-up.
+They have punched above their own weight, hauled into the latter stages of competitions by shining stars like Luis Figo and Deco, and will need to again if they want to win the World Cup for the first time in their history.

-Poor performances in the qualification process, during which Portugal hobbled into the playoffs behind Russia, then relied on Ronaldo's brilliance to defeat Sweden over two legs, have helped it arrive in Brazil under the radar.
-But Portugal has been drawn in one of the toughest groups with Ghana, the USA and Germany.
+Poor performances in the qualification process, where they hobbled into the play-offs behind Russia then relied on Ronaldo's brilliance to defeat Sweden over two legs, have helped them arrive in Brazil under the radar.
+But, they have been drawn in one of the toughest groups with Ghana, USA and Germany.

-Twelve years ago at World Cup 2002, Portugal had high hopes after a strong showing at Euro 2000 but lost its opening group game against the unfancied USA and ultimately tumbled out of the tournament.
-Current coach Bento played in all three of those games and will want revenge when his side faces Jurgen Klinsmann's men in the second game.
+Twelve years ago at World Cup 2002, Portugal had high hopes after a strong showing at Euro 2000 but lost their opening group game against the unfancied USA and ultimately tumbled out of the tournament.
+Current coach Bento played in all three of those games and will want revenge when they face Jurgen Klinsmann's men in their second clash of the Brazil tournament.

-Fellow European nation Germany is a regular opponent and Portugual dealt the killer blow to its elimination from Euro 2000, although eight years later Die Mannschaft got revenge by knocking Ronaldo and Co. out in Euro 2008 at the quarterfinal stage.
+Fellow Europeans Germany are regular opponents and Portugual dealt the killer blow to their elimination from Euro 2000, although eight years later die Mannschaft got their own back by knocking Ronaldo and Co. out in Euro 2008 at the quarter-final stage.

-They also clashed at World Cup 2006, but that was in the meaningless third-place playoff clash that Germany — then coached by current USA boss Klinsmann — won 3-1.
-Miroslav Klose, Lukas Podolski, Bastian Schweinsteiger and Philipp Lahm remain from that German team, while the Portuguese just has Ronaldo and Ricardo Costa from the '06 squad.
-Portugal opens its World Cup campaign against Joachim Low's charges June 16.
+They also clashed at World Cup 2006, but that was in the meaningless third-place play-off clash which Germany - then coached by current USA boss Klinsmann - won 3-1.
+Miroslav Klose, Lukas Podolski, Bastian Schweinsteiger and Philipp Lahm remain from that German team, while the Portuguese just have Ronaldo and Ricardo Costa that experienced that match.
+They open their World Cup campaign against Joachim Low's charges on June 16.

-Speaking of old heads, Portugal has the fourth-oldest squad at the World Cup, suggesting these are players who are very much in their last-chance saloon if they are to win the tournament.
-Experienced center back Bruno Alves, the Real Madrid defensive pair of Fabio Coentrao and Pepe, Monaco central midfielder Joao Moutinho and maverick winger Nani are Portugal's other key men, showing the team does possess talent beyond Ronaldo's powers.
+Speaking of old heads, Portugal have the fourth-oldest squad at the World Cup, suggesting that this is a group of players who are very much in their last-chance saloon if they are to win the tournament.
+Experienced centre-back Bruno Alves, Real Madrid defensive pair Fabio Coentrao and Pepe, Monaco central midfielder Joao Moutinho and maverick winger Nani are their other key men, showing they do possess talent beyond Ronaldo's powers.